 When Forehead and Eyebrow Surgery Isn’t the Best Option

 On the other hand, eyebrow and forehead surgery is not always advisable.
 Patients with very high foreheads or thin hair may not be the best candidates for endoscopic forehead and brow lifting.
-Likewise, if the eyebrows are not lower than they had been previously, for example, elevating them will only serve to change one’s appearance rather than producing a more youthful look.
+Likewise, if the eyebrows are not lower than they had been previously, elevating them will only serve to change one’s appearance rather than producing a more youthful look.
 How do you know if your eyebrows are lower than they used to be?
 The best way is to study old photographs.
 Begin with a high school graduation photograph, and then look at one photograph per decade.
 It is a good idea to bring old photographs to review with Dr. Biesman prior to making a decision about whether to pursue eyelid surgery, eyebrow surgery or both.

 How the Procedure Works